-In addition to being more accessible and quite stylish, these showers are a great way to modernize a space when you don’t want to make a huge investment or overhaul the entire bathroom.
-Of course, there are concerns with leaks or water getting out if these showers aren’t properly installed, so you’ll want to make sure that you always choose trained professionals for this installation.
+In addition to being more accessible and stylish, these showers are a great way to modernize a space when you don’t want to make a huge investment or overhaul the entire bathroom.
+Of course, there are concerns with leaks or water getting out if these showers aren’t properly installed, so you’ll want to ensure that you always choose trained professionals for this installation.

-One other concern with this type of shower is privacy– but then you can always lock the bathroom door or tell everyone to stay out when the shower is in use.
-There are also options for making these showers a little more private, depending on how they are installed.
+Another concern with this type of shower is privacy– but then you can always lock the bathroom door or tell everyone to stay out when the shower is in use.
+Depending on how they are installed, there are also options for making these showers a little more private.
 This is where a custom installation could come in handy.

 How do you contain the water in this type of shower?

 The way that these showers are designed helps control the flow of water.
-Namely, the placement of the curbless section and the installation of a proper door or curtain is enough to keep the water contained.
-Of course, the biggest reason that these showers contain water so well is that the floors are sloped toward the drain, which is always installed further away from the curbless entry when possible.
+Namely, the placement of the curbless section and installing a proper door or curtain is enough to keep the water contained.
+Of course, these showers contain water so well because the floors are sloped toward the drain, which is always installed further away from the curbless entry when possible.
 That way, it will require maximum effort for water to get out of the shower.

 How much does it cost to install a curbless shower?

-It’s best to find a model that you like and talk to professional installers about the options for having them installed properly.
+It’s best to find a model you like and talk to professional installers about the options for installing them properly.
 Then, you should rely on someone who can do the job correctly and perfectly, regardless of the cost.
 Generally, they’ll offer a guarantee or warranty on their work, making it well worth the investment.

 Do I need a lot of space in my bathroom?

-These can be larger, spa-like showers if you want them to be, of course.
+These can be larger, spa-like showers if you want them to be.
 That’s going to require you to take the time to consider your options and then create the design that best suits your tastes.
-A curbless shower, like a standard shower, can truly be whatever you want it to be.
-As long as you comply with any state or local size requirements, the rest is up to you.
+Like a standard shower, a curbless shower can truly be whatever you want it to be.
+As long as you comply with state or local size requirements, the rest is up to you.

 The curbless shower has several perks.
 It’s accessible, easier to clean, and offers a much more modern, stylish appearance.
-However, it’s also going to require additional installation costs and the use of an expert that understands how these showers are installed, which will make it a bigger undertaking.
-Nonetheless, it seems to be an investment well made because it can increase home values and offer a bigger buyer network when you make it curbless AND ADA compliant.
+However, it will also require additional installation costs and the use of an expert who understands how these showers are installed, making it a bigger undertaking.
+Nonetheless, it seems to be a well-made investment because it can increase home values and offer a bigger buyer network when you make it curbless AND ADA compliant.

 Now that you know more, get started on your search for the perfect new shower today.